tg123/leetcode/house-robber/README.md

 ## Rob or not

-assume that there are 9 houses along the street and you have a `rob` func can tell you the how much money you can get from first 8 hourses.
+assume that there are 9 houses along the street and you have a `rob` func can tell you the how much money you can get from first 8 houses.

 what about the 9th house